 • Increased incidences of snacking

 TV-time is always seen as a good opportunity to open a bag of chips or guzzle some soft drinks.
 The indulgent nature of screen usage means there are more opportunities for children to reach for snacks while they are engrossed in their screens.
 The snacks that children love are often addictive, high-calorie and low in nutrient density.

 • More exposure to food advertisements

 TV programmes and commercials can be insidiously enticing your child to eat more.
-When children view advertisements related to food or when TV programs that feature food products, they tend to want to eat more.
+When children view advertisements related to food or when TV programmes feature food products, they tend to want to eat more.
 These findings are supported by research studies – according to a Harvard University study, food advertisements can increase snacking habits by 45%.

 • Getting less sleep

 Screen time can eat into a child’s sleep time, and when this happens the child’s metabolism can be affected.
 Like how it is with adults, lack of sleep upsets hormonal balance causing a slowdown in the metabolic rate.
-This in turn can lead to weight-gain and obesity.
+This, in turn, can lead to weight gain and obesity.